Task-Aware Low-Light Enhancement for Robotics [GitHub]

 optimizing bitrate allocation within individual blocks of a video frame.
 This fine-grained approach allows for more precise control

 over video quality and compression efficiency.
-In this project, by analyzing the complexity of each block, we developed a block-level
+In this project, by analyzing the complexity of each block, I developed a block-level

 rate control algorithm for NETINT Technologies's next-generation VPUs.
 This algorithm